manpreet171/Procore-Upload/USER_MANUAL.md

 - **Solution**: Check that you've entered the correct Project ID.
 Go to the Manage Projects tab to verify the project exists or to add it.

 **Problem**: Images not sending to email
 - **Solution**: Verify the email address associated with the project is correct by checking in the Manage Projects tab.
+If the email address is correct, check the Email Sending Log in the Upload Images tab for detailed information about any errors.

 **Problem**: Can't access Manage Projects tab
 - **Solution**: Make sure you're entering the correct admin password.
 If you've forgotten the password, contact your system administrator.